moritagit/LINENotifyBot/README.md

     -s <sticker ID>
 ```

+The fist argument is a path to a file which includes access token only.
 Access token and message are necessary, and the others are optional.
-But if you want to send a sticker, both sticker package ID and sticker ID are needed.
+If you want to send a sticker, both sticker package ID and sticker ID are needed.

 Or this can be used in your cord like: